- University of Wisconsin-Eau Claire

-Typical positions held by materials science graduates include materials science engineer, technical journalism, forensic science, technical sales and marketing, research and development, design and manufacture, quality assurance, production management; continued education at the graduate level.
+Positions held by graduates include engineering (e.g. materials engineer, process engineer, quality engineer, applications engineer, design engineer), quality assurance, research and development, and continued education at the graduate level.

 Our outstanding faculty are proud of the individual attention they give their students.
 You’ll learn in small class settings and get lots of one-on-one attention from professors who inspire learning and truly want you to succeed.
 Faculty draw from several areas of expertise, including, chemistry, physics, materials science, and have experience in polymer engineering, metallurgy, industry and working with super conductors.

 Students have the opportunity to use excellent on-campus state-of-the-art materials science facilities including instrumentation housed in the Materials Science Center.
 Instrumentation includes: a scanning Auger nanoprobe, a transmission electron microscope, a scanning electron microscope, an x-ray photoelectron spectrometer, a scanning tunneling electron microscope, atomic force microscopes, a high resolution inductively coupled plasma mass spectrometer, x-ray diffractometer, x-ray fluorescence spectrometer and a molecular beam epitaxial growth chamber to name a few!

 Thanks for your interest in UW-Eau Claire.
 Let's get started!

 Select a student category below for admission guidelines, important deadlines and instructions.